AlshainSC/202512WeekOne/TASKS.md

 ---

-## ✅ Final Verification Checklist
+## Final Verification Checklist

+Before submitting, confirm the following:
-- [ ] `src/calculator/cli.py` exists and runs interactively
+- `src/calculator/cli.py` exists and runs interactively
-- [ ] CLI handles invalid input without crashing
+- The CLI handles invalid input without crashing
-- [ ] `src/system_info.py` displays system information
+- `src/system_info.py` displays system information correctly
-- [ ] `__version__` in `__init__.py` is "1.0.0"
+- `__version__` in `__init__.py` is set to "1.0.0"
-- [ ] `LEARNING_LOG.md` exists with all 7 sections
+- `LEARNING_LOG.md` exists and contains all seven sections
-- [ ] `project_structure.txt` exists
+- `project_structure.txt` exists
-- [ ] All Python scripts run without errors
+- All Python scripts execute without errors
-- [ ] All changes committed and pushed
+- All changes have been committed and pushed

 ---

-## 🎉 Congratulations!
+## Summary

-You have completed Week 1!
-You now have:
+Upon completing this final day, you will have demonstrated competency in:

-- ✅ A working development environment
+- Configuring a development environment
-- ✅ Git and GitHub proficiency
+- Using Git and GitHub for version control
-- ✅ Linux command line skills
+- Working with the Linux command line
-- ✅ Python programming fundamentals
+- Writing Python functions and applications
-- ✅ Docker basics understanding
+- Understanding Docker container fundamentals
-- ✅ A working CLI calculator application
-- ✅ Documentation of your learning journey
+- Documenting your work and learning process

-**Your final deliverable is this repository with all 5 branches completed and pushed.**
+Your final deliverable is this repository with all five branches completed and pushed to your GitHub account.

 ---

-## 🏆 Extra Credit Ideas
+## Extra Credit

+The following extensions are optional but encouraged:

-1. **Dockerize the calculator** - Create a Dockerfile that runs your CLI
+1. **Dockerize the calculator** - Create a Dockerfile that runs your CLI application
-2. **Add more operations** - Power, square root, modulo
+2. **Add more operations** - Implement power, square root, or modulo functions
 3. **Add calculation history** - Store and display previous calculations
-4. **Input validation** - More robust error handling
+4. **Input validation** - Implement more robust error handling
-5. **Unit tests** - Write pytest tests for your operations
+5. **Unit tests** - Write pytest tests for your calculator operations